 The June Lake Highlands Specific Plan, adopted in 2001, consists of 22.75-acres located about 1⁄2 mile west of the June Lake Village between June Lake and Gull Lake.
-The area has been divided into 69 parcels which are designated Single-Family Residential (SFR).
-At this time, 12 of the 69 SFR properties are built.
+The Mono County General Plan designates the project site as Specific Plan (SP).
+The area has been divided into 69 parcels which are designated Single-Family Residential (SFR) in the Specific Plan.
+At this time, 17 of the 69 SFR properties are built.
 Access to the sites is gained off Northshore Drive onto Mountain Vista Drive, or from Leonard Avenue.
 These roadways are County-maintained paved roads.